heishha/datasciencecoursera/getdata-005/project/README.md

 ```

 #### Output
-The resulting data is output into a file named `data/tidyAverages.txt`.
+The resulting data is output into a file named `data/tidyHARAverages.txt`.
 The values for the features in this tidy data set are the **averages** of the given features per subject, per activity.

 #### Handling the output
 The result file is best read into R using
 ```
-read.table( "tidyAverages.txt", header = TRUE)
+read.table( "tidyHARAverages.txt", header = TRUE)
 ```